Sex BP – Blood Pressure Difference in Sex

 Anxiety can be caused by even a single episode of erectile dysfunction.
 Fears that it will happen again may cause men to avoid sex, negatively impacting their relationships with their sexual partners.

-Blood pressure(high) can also impair ejaculation and decrease sexual desire.
+Blood pressure(high) can also impair potency and decrease sexual desire.
 A few blood pressure medications may have comparable side effects.

 Men should talk to their doctors about any concerns they have.